GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/receive-payments-play-billing/index.md

 For apps built using [Trusted Web Activities][2], and delivered through the Google Play Store, you can now use the [Payment Request API][3] and the new [Digital Goods API][4] to integrate with Google Play Billing.
-It’s available as an [origin trial][5] in Chrome 88 for Android, and we expect it to expand the origin trial to Chrome OS in version 89.
+It's available as an [origin trial][5] in Chrome 88 for Android, and we expect it to expand the origin trial to Chrome OS in version 89.

 In this guide, you will learn how to add Google Play Billing support to your PWA and package it for